 This chapter provides information regarding each of the parameters that can be adjusted when a computer is connected to the controller via the COMM port.
-Universal PST (described in the following chapter) is required to make adjustments to the parameters described in this chapter, with the exception of Set Speed A, Set Speed B, and OVG @ Set Speed A. It contains 29 subsections.
-Each subsection provides information about a single parameter.
+Universal PST (described in the following chapter) is required to make adjustments to the parameters described in this chapter, with the exception of Set Speed A and OVG @ Set Speed A.